 Too much debris in your machine

 After you are certain that the water inside has cooled down, remove the water reservoir.
 Next, remove the drip tray and the pod holder and prep all these parts to be washed.
-Make sure to use liquid dish soap and hot water when you are washing these parts.
+Make sure to use liquid dish soap and hot water when washing these parts.

 How Can I Reset My Keurig?

 Resetting your Keurig shouldn’t be difficult, but sometimes you may encounter errors.
 Here are some of the main reasons why you can’t reset your Keurig: